Former PM Barak, others join forces before Israeli elections

 Netanyahu’s various rivals have been seeking to seize on the rare opportunity to unseat him by putting their own differences aside.
 Barak, who in 1999 became prime minister by becoming the only person to date who defeated Netanyahu in a head-on show down, dramatically came out of retirement last month with the stated ambition of toppling him again by helping opposition forces create a large enough bloc to unseat Likud.

 However, his new faction had thus far failed to make much of a splash in the polls.
 The former military chief’s main contribution seemed to be getting under the skin of Netanyahu and his family.
-Though Barak is the headlining the maneuver, the 77-year-old will not lead the new list and does not appear to be a candidate to replace Netanyahu himself.
+Though Barak is headlining the maneuver, the 77-year-old will not lead the new list and does not appear to be a candidate to replace Netanyahu himself.

 The joint list will be headed by Nitzan Horowitz, the newly elected, openly gay leader of Meretz.
 Shaffir, a rising star in Labor, bolted from the venerable party to be second on the new list, while Barak will be placed in the tenth slot.